Update January 20, 2016

 - Add in non-supplement, non-pharmacologic treatments such as light therapy, yoga, and cognitive behavioral therapy, all of which have been found to be effective and do not interfere with your medication, but might allow you to effectively lower your dose.

 If you got pregnant while already on an antidepressant, set up a time to discuss the risks of that medication on your pregnancy with your midwife or OB.
 Work with your care provider to switch you to the safest possible medication that will work for you, and at the appropriate dose.

-If you are already on a medication that is preferred for safety in pregnancy, at a dose that is really doing the job for you, then sometimes the best thing may actually be to stay at that dose because sometimes lowering the dose just leads to rebound symptoms that are hard to control at a lower dose.
+If you are already on a medication that is preferred for safety in pregnancy, at a dose that is really doing the job for you, and you are past the first trimester, then sometimes the best thing may actually be to stay at that dose because sometimes lowering the dose just leads to rebound symptoms that are hard to control at a lower dose.

 These really are tough decisions.
 While a non-pharmacologic approach whenever possible may be the ideal, keeping yourself in a healthy mental space is also essential for a healthy pregnancy and transition to motherhood feeling prepared and happy to meet and care for your new baby.

 Benard, A. et al. The risk of major cardiac malformations associated with paroxetine use during the first trimester of pregnancy: A systematic review and meta-analysis.
 British Journal of Clinical Pharmacology.doi: 10.1111/bcp.12849.